 February is Black History Month.
 As an educator, it’s important to shine the spotlight brightly in February, and it’s equally critical to continue to keep that light on throughout the year.

-Below are some recommendations for how to use Junior Great Books® and our Shared Inquiry™ methodology in your classroom.
+Junior Great Books® and our Shared Inquiry™ methodology in your classroom can be used as a means of celebrating Black History Month.
 Our mission is to support civic engagement and discussion and to share stories that reflect the wide breadth of human experience.
-If you’re looking for more general resources for incorporating lessons about the Black experience, Learning for Justice provides comprehensive resources, helpful dos and don’ts, and support about Hard History.

 - Boelts, Maribeth, “Those Shoes” (Series 1): A contemporary story features a young Black child who yearns for a pair of name-brand shoes.